Florida groups unite, ramp up focus on Puerto Ricans, a pivotal voting block

 It’s the reality shared by the exodus of thousands of Puerto Ricans from the island that is transforming communities and politics across Florida.
 Over 135,000 Puerto Ricans have permanently relocated stateside during the six months after Hurricane Maria ravaged the island, according to estimates by the Center for Puerto Rican Studies at Hunter College in New York.

-The largest share, over 56,000, have settled in Central Florida.
+The largest share, over 56,000, have settled in Florida, particularly in the Orlando area.
 State agencies as well as non-profit groups have helped them settle in.

 Now, a new coalition called Abrazo Boricua or “Puerto Rican Hug,” launched in Orlando on Thursday.
 It brings together over ten non-profits that include community service organizations, faith-based groups and legal and civil rights organizations to assist displaced Puerto Ricans.